 The loss of Sean Price two years ago today is still heavy on the minds of many within the Hip-Hop community.
 We take a look back at the career of Decepticon Sean from Heltah Skeltah to his solo career and beyond.

-Born March 17, 1972 in Brooklyn, New York, the early part of Price’s life has only been revealed in bits and pieces.
+Born March 17, 1972, in Brooklyn, New York, the early part of Price’s life has only been revealed in bits and pieces.
 What is readily known is that he and his Heltah Skeltah partner Rock were childhood friends who fell in the rapping game on the heels of Black Moon and the early formation of the Boot Camp Clik with Smif-N-Wesun, The Representativz, and O.G.C. aka the Originoo Gunn Clappaz.
-Price, largely known as Ruck, made his official debut on S-N-W’s classic 1995 debut album, Dah Shinin’ with the rest of the BCC.
+Price, largely known as Ruck, made his official debut on Tek and General Steele’s classic 1995 debut album, Dah Shinin’ with the rest of the BCC.

 Ruck and Rock’s debut as Heltah Skeltah came the following year with Nocturnal, bolstered by the “Operation Lockdown” single.
 The crew’s follow up, Magnum Force, was not well received by the public despite the notable emergence of Price as an equal rapper to the widely-regarded Rock.

-With the BCC seemingly split with the rise of Ruck and Rock’s new Magnum Force Clik, the turn of the century found Ruck using his birth given name and shedding his connection to either collection of crews.
-2001’s “Don’t Say Sh*t To Ruck” was a reintroduction to the masses for Price, signaling a new connection and direction with underground veteran and producer Agallah Da Don and others.
+With the BCC seemingly split with the rise of Ruck and Rock’s new Magnum Force Clik, the turn of the century found Ruck using his birth-given name and shedding his connection to either collection of crews.
+2001’s “Don’t Say Sh*t To Ruck” was a reintroduction to the masses for Price, signaling a new determination and focus with underground veteran and producer Agallah Da Don and other rising beatsmiths.

 After his 2003 mixtape with P.F.
 Cuttin, Donkey Sean Jr., established Price as a force, he reconnected with Duck Down Records, now one of the better independent labels that survived the crush of the 21st Century.
 Price’s 2005 solo debut, Monkey Barz, was more of what fans wanted from the burly Brooklyn bomber — hard rhymes and harder beats.